jarheadcore/docker-nginx/security-headers.md

 Security headers
 ================

-The following security headers are activated through the file `/data/conf/nginx/server-partials.d/00-security-headers.conf`.
+The following security headers are activated through the file `/data/conf/nginx/security-headers.d/00-security-headers.conf`.

-If you want or need to overwrite one of the headers, mount your own security-headers.conf into that directory, with a name coming after `00-security-headers` in the alphabet.
+If you want or need to overwrite one of the headers, mount your own security-headers config into that directory, with a name coming after `00-security-headers.conf` in the alphabet.

 | Header                     | Value                                    | Overwrite this, if...                                                                                                                                                                         |
 | -------------------------- | ---------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |